KhartesViewer/khartes/README.md

 cases would vastly exceed the memory (RAM) of your computer.

-By adjusting these numbers in the TIFF loader dialog box, you specify the `Min` (minimum) and `Max` (maximum) x, y and z (TIFF file) values for the data volume you want to create.
+By adjusting these numbers in the TIFF loader dialog box, you can specify the `Min` (minimum) and `Max` (maximum) x, y and z (TIFF file) values for the data volume you want to create.

-You can also specify a `Step`, which is the step size (distance) between the pixels from the original image that will be incorporated into the data volume.
-One way to look at `Step` is as a decimation factor.
+You can also specify a `Step`, which is the step size (distance) between the pixels that will be imported from the original image.
+One way to think of `Step` is as a decimation factor.
 A step of 1 means use every pixel, 2 means use every 2nd pixel, and so on.
 Choosing a higher step size reduces the size of the data volume over a given range,